rgoyal12/Air-Canvas-OpenCV/README.md

 And for **drawing on the canvas part**, we used cv2.line() function to join between any two points and then we showed the output on the canvas using cv2.imshow() function

-Now comes the actual implementation of our algorithm-
+### Now comes the actual implementation of our algorithm

 By using cv2.VideoCapture we captured the live frames, and then for processing of each frame, we run a while loop which will end when the user will press the key ‘q’ on the keyboard.
 What we basically did in this while loop is we stored the current live frames and then by creating the mask we detected and stored all the tracked points of marker bead (which it traveled) and then took action on those points according to the respective color we chose.